shenbowei/switch-ssh-go/README.md

 ### In Code

-switch-ssh-go implemented a connection pool to save the session, and each session before the execution of the command verifies the availability of the session, so you can call the following method repeatedly (not repeatedly connecting the device).
+switch-ssh-go implemented a connection pool to save the session, and each session verifies its availability before executing the commands, so you can call the following method repeatedly (not repeatedly connecting the device).